declare-lab/KNOT/Sentiment/dataset/README.md

-# This file contains dataset, preprocessing, and train test splits
+## This file contains dataset and preprocessing steps